joerick/pyinstrument/README.md

 -   **Django**

     Add `pyinstrument.middleware.ProfilerMiddleware` to `MIDDLEWARE_CLASSES`.
+    If you want to profile your middleware as well as your view (you probably do) then put it at the start of the list.

     Then add `?profile` to the end of the request URL to activate the profiler.

 -   **Stand-alone**